montarist/zelzele-mobile/README.md

 # Contributing
 Contributions to the project are always welcome.
 If you find a bug or have a feature request, please open an issue on the repository.
 If you want to contribute to the project, please fork the repository and create a pull request with your changes.

+# Acknowledgements
+I would like to thank [Adem İlter](https://github.com/ademilter) for developing the original [Zelzele App](https://github.com/ademilter/zelzele) and making it available for free.
+This mobile version of the app is inspired by his work.